Oratorical conventions, communication ethics and rhetorical rules are being challenged. And an entire profession has been disoriented.

 Craft Track: Spinning Straw Speeches into Golden Remarks (and Thus Amusing Your Speaker and Saving Your Sanity)

 Routine memos and run-of-the-mill ceremonial remarks—these unglamorous duties comprise a significant part of every speechwriter’s job.
 They can be the bane of your existence.
 Or you can turn them into a guilty pleasure by crafting little gems that make your boss look good, make you look good, and make your ego feel great.
-Jim Nichols, speechwriter at University Hospitals of Cleveland, will share “how my perfectionism has taught me that doing something beyond ordinary can have an extraordinary lifting effect on my speechwriter's soul”—and he’ll show you how he turned a throwaway assignment into a mini-masterpiece.
+Jim Nichols, director of CEO communications at USAA, will share “how my perfectionism has taught me that doing something beyond ordinary can have an extraordinary lifting effect on my speechwriter's soul”—and he’ll show you how he turned a throwaway assignment into a mini-masterpiece.

 Career Track: The Freelance Survivors: Secrets from Independent Speechwriters Who Have Made It This Far (Knock Wood)